KULeuven-MAI/UAI.jl/README.md

 ## Wanted Features

 - Tools for step-by-step probabilistic reasoning: application of definitions, Bayes rule, soft logic gates, ...
-- Visualization of the simplified sum-product algorithm for non-branching graphs
+- (Interactive?)
+Visualization of the simplified sum-product algorithm for non-branching graphs
-- Visualization of the (Sum|Max)-Product algorithm
+- (Interactive?)
+Visualization of the (Sum|Max)-Product algorithm
 - Integration of [](https://arxiv.org/pdf/1911.00892.pdf) and other math-visual tools
 - Interactive and visualized probabilistic problem solving challenges.
 - SVG support for drawFromStr()